Pfadfinder

 Friendship, practical skills and bigger adventures

-Cubs is where children begin taking on bigger challenges together.
-Through camps, games, outdoor activities and practical projects, they build confidence, teamwork and independence — all in German.
+Cubs is where curiosity turns into capability.
+Children begin taking on bigger challenges together, learning practical outdoor skills and contributing more actively to their group.
+Through camps, games and hands-on activities, they build confidence, teamwork and independence – all in German.

-One week might involve cooking, woodwork or first aid, while another could mean hiking, canoeing or learning new outdoor skills.
+One week might involve cooking over a fire, first aid or woodwork, while another could mean hiking, canoeing or preparing for the next camp.

 Who it suits